Dr. Eric Laarakker – Holistic veterinarian, Founder/ Owner of Healthcare-Academy Den Hoek

 Drs.
 Peter Kruithof – TCM specialist and practitioner, teacher in Veterinary Chinese Herbal Medicine courses

 Drs.
 Peter Kruithof is a TCM specialist and practitioner.
 He studied Chinese, and Chinese medicine in the Chinese language at the Shan Dong University of Chinese Medicine in China for almost 7 years.

 Petra Tjeertes – Acupuncturist, Phytotherapist, coach, teacher in Veterinary Chinese Herbal Medicine courses

-Petra Tjeertes is a licensed acupuncturist, phytotherapist and coach, since 2009 working in the TCM field in her own practice and in the practice of her father (also a TCM-practitioner).
+Petra Tjeertes is a licensed acupuncturist, phytotherapist and coach, and works as a TCM practitioner in both her own practice since 2009, and in her father’s TCM practice.

 Dr. Viviane Miellet – Holistic veterinarian, teaching assistant in the Veterinary Acupuncture course

 Dr. Viviane Miellet graduated from the University of Utrecht (the Netherlands) Faculty of Veterinary Medicine in 2002.
 While working in a small animal practice she followed several manual therapy courses for humans and animals from 2009 onwards.
 Since 2014 she has her own integrative veterinary medicine practice in Schoorl (NL) where she uses, in addition to acupuncture, Animal Normalization Therapy, a technique developed by Patricia Kortekaas, a PT from Oregon, USA.
 Viviane completed the International Veterinary Acupuncture Society Acupuncture Course in 2014 and was certified by IVAS in 2015.